nuztalgia/taterbot/README.md

    (or just `y`) and hit <kbd>Enter</kbd>.

 2. Next, you'll be asked to enter your bot token (i.e. copy and paste it in).
-   When you do, your input won't be visible on your screen - this is by design, to keep your token safe!
+   When you do, your input won't be visible on the screen - this is by design, to keep your token safe!
 Just trust that it's there, and hit <kbd>Enter</kbd>
    again.